TeachBooks/mirror_computational_modelling/book/preliminaries/tensors.md

 ```
 ````

-As scalars require no further explanation, we move straight to higher-order tensors.
+As scalars require no further explanation, we can move straight to vectors.

 ## Vectors

 First-order tensors are also known as vectors.
-In space $\mathbb{R}^n$, they may be expressed in terms of their components.
-For instance in a 3D space:
+In space $\mathbb{R}^m$, they may be expressed in terms of their components.
+For instance in a 3D space ($m=3$):

 $$
 \ba = a_i = \myMat{a_1\\a_2\\a_3}